 We use non-GAAP financial measures and believe they are useful to investors as they provide additional information to facilitate comparisons of historical operating results, identify trends in operating results, and provide additional insight on how the management team evaluates the business.
 Our management team uses EBITDA, Adjusted EBITDA, and Adjusted Earnings per Share to make operating and strategic decisions, evaluate performance and comply with indebtedness related reporting requirements.
-Below are details on these non-GAAP measures and the non-GAAP adjustments that the management team makes in the definition of EBITDA, Adjusted EBITDA, and Adjusted Earnings per Share.
-We believe these non-GAAP measures should be considered along with Net Loss Before

-Income Taxes, Net Loss and Net Loss per Share, the most closely related GAAP financial measures.
-Reconciliations between EBITDA, Adjusted EBITDA, Adjusted Earnings per Share, Net Loss Before Income Taxes, Net Loss and Net Loss per Share are below, and discussion regarding underlying GAAP results throughout this Management's Discussion and Analysis of Financial Condition and Results of Operations.
-The presentation of non-GAAP financial information should not be considered in isolation or as a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.
+Below are details on these non-GAAP measures and the non-GAAP measures should be considered along with Net Loss Before Income Taxes, Net Loss and Net Loss per Share, the most closely related GAAP financial measures.
+Reconciliations between EBITDA, Adjusted EBITDA, Adjusted Earnings per Share, Net Loss Before Income Taxes, Net Loss and Net Loss per Share, Net Loss and Net Loss per Share are below, and discussion regarding underlying GAAP results throughout this Management's Discussion and Analysis of Financial Condition and Results of Operations.
+The presentation of non-GAAP financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accordance with GAAP in a contract of the financial information prepared and presented in accorda